ch3rn0byl/ImagePullerThingy/README.md

 ![comparison](https://github.com/ch3rn0byl/Driver-Puller-Thingy/blob/master/Images/comp.PNG)

-Reasons this can be is because theres data appended to the end or IMAGE_DIRECTORY_ENTRY_SECURITY has data which also adds to the size of the PE.
+The size is calculated by the highest PointerToRawData plus the SizeOfRawData.
+Some drivers, like this one, will be different in size because it will have data in IMAGE_DIRECTORY_ENTRY_SECURITY that will definitely add to the size of the PE.
+This will not impact what you see :)

 ---